SysKitTeam/docs-point/integrations/webhooks.md

 ### Response

-In case of successful deletion, '204 No content' status code is sent in the response.
+In case of successful deletion, `204 No content` status code is sent in the response.

-If the enpoint is not found in Syskit Point the '404 Not Found' status code is returned.
+If the enpoint is not found in Syskit Point the `404 Not Found` status code is returned.

 {% tabs %}
 {% tab title="404" %}